azmathasan92/kubeadm-kubernetes-cluster/install/README.md

-# Create Kubernetes Cluster Using Kubeadm
+# Setup Kubernetes Cluster Using Kubeadm

 ### Steps On Master Node:
 - Run the master-node.sh script file